Healthcare in Worcestershire: Primary care

-There are 22 GP practices in Redditch and Bromsgrove Clinical Commissioning Group, 12 in Wyre Forest Clinical Commissioning Group and 32 in South Worcestershire Clinical Commissioning Group.
+Before they were stautuorily abolished in July 2022, there were 22 GP practices in Redditch and Bromsgrove Clinical Commissioning Group, 12 in Wyre Forest Clinical Commissioning Group and 32 in South Worcestershire Clinical Commissioning Group.

 The Care Quality Commission released its Intelligent Monitoring database, the first stage in the quality monitoring process for primary care in November 2014.
 All but two practices in the city of Worcester were ranked in band six, the highest quality.
 Peter Pinfield, chairman Healthwatch Worcestershire said "By and large I think in Worcestershire we rank very highly".

 Community care and mental health

 Palliative care is provided by Acorns Children's Hospice.
 The main provider of NHS mental health services is Worcestershire Health and Care NHS Trust.
-According to the trust’s clinical director for older adult mental health Dr Bernie Coope said about 8,500 people in Worcestershire – 3.4% of the entire population are living with dementia, and this figure is increasing by 3% each year.
+According to the trust’s clinical director for older adult mental health Dr Bernie Coope, about 8,500 people in Worcestershire – 3.4% of the entire population were living with dementia, and this figure was increasing by 3% each year, as per a news report in March 2015.

 Acute care

 Hospital care in the county is provided by the Worcestershire Acute Hospitals NHS Trust.
 More specialist provision comes mostly from hospital services in Birmingham.
 The Acute Trust runs three hospitals in Worcester, Redditch, and Kidderminster.
 Between them, they provide two emergency departments, one paediatric inpatient units and two obstetric departments at Worcester Royal Hospital and Alexandra Hospital.
 In 2015, the Trust and the Clinical Commissioning Groups agreed that this provision was not sustainable.
 The trust faces a funding gap of up to £200 million by 2015-16.
 There were also concerns about quality and safety because of difficulties recruiting consultants in some specialities.
 Proposals to reorganise services to concentrate specialities on one site or the other were under consideration but public consultation was postponed until after the 2015 General Election.

 Worcestershire Acute Hospitals NHS Trust opened a new cancer treatment unit which has three linear accelerators in January 2015, in partnership with University Hospitals Coventry and Warwickshire NHS Trust.
 It hoped to treat about 1,500 patients per year who previously had to travel for radiotherapy.
 It was also intended to extend the chemotherapy services available on the site.

 In September 2015 Redditch and Bromsgrove Clinical Commissioning Group asked local GPs not to refer patients to Worcestershire Acute Hospitals NHS Trust over the next three months because the Trust was unable to treat patients within 18 weeks of referral.
 Waiting times were out of control in ear, nose and throat, trauma and orthopaedics, gynaecology, general surgery and dermatology.
 2,347 patients had waited more than 18 weeks.

-It was decided in July 2017 to move all hospital births, inpatients children's services and emergency surgery across the county to Worcestershire Royal.
+It was decided in July 2017, to move all hospital births, inpatients children's services and emergency surgery across the county to Worcestershire Royal.
 A lot of planned orthopaedic surgery will be moved from Worcestershire Royal to Redditch and some day case and short stay surgery moved to Kidderminster Hospital.